 Synthesize information from multiple sources to explain Favianna Rodriguez’s perspective on the purpose of art.

-Engage in a Socratic Seminar with peers, responding directly to others by rephrasing arguments and posing clarifying questions.
+Engage in a Socratic Seminar with peers, providing strong evidence and reasoning to support ideas and posing and responding to questions.

 Working in small groups, compile and evaluate research for a digital presentation about an artist.